-Robert Thomas CPA, LLC, a firm of independent certified public accountants, will verify the accuracy of mathematical computations concerning the adequacy of the amounts deposited in the Escrow Funds to provide for payment of the prepayment prices (including accrued interest) of the Refunded 2011A Obligations and the Refunded 2018A Notes, respectively, on the Prepayment Date.
+Samuel Klein and Company, Certified Public Accountants, will verify the accuracy of mathematical computations concerning the adequacy of the maturing principal amounts of and interest earned on the Government Obligations deposited in the 2014A Escrow Fund, together with amounts held as cash therein, to provide for payment of the prepayment prices (including accrued interest) of the Refunded 2014A Obligations on the Prepayment Date.

-The report of such firm of independent certified public accountants will include the statement that the scope of their engagement was limited to verifying the mathematical accuracy of the computations contained in such schedules provided to them and that they have no obligation to update their report because of events occurring, or data or information coming to their attention, subsequent to the date of their report.
+The report of such firm will include the statement that the scope of their engagement was limited to verifying the mathematical accuracy of the computations contained in such schedules provided to them and that they have no obligation to update their report because of events occurring, or data or information coming to their attention, subsequent to the date of their report.